syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 ## Drawing text/image in the Signature Appearance

-The following code example illustrates how to draw text/image in a digital appearance as follows.
+The following code example illustrates how to draw text/images in a digital appearance as follows:

 {% tabs %}
 {% highlight c# tabtitle="C#" %}